 Where there is a need to regulate parking, this should be done by making Traffic Regulation Orders (TROs) and signing and marking in accordance with the Traffic Signs Regulations and General Directions.
-It must be remembered that the successful outcome of a TRO cannot be guaranteed.
+It must be remembered that the successful outcome of a TRO cannot be guaranteed and early involvement of the Highway Authority is essential.

-Roads in urban locations will only be adopted subject to the payment by the developer of a deposit to meet the costs of introducing parking controls based on the assumption that all parking will be prohibited other than in specifically designed and designated parking places.
-If parking controls are not implemented within 5 years of the adoption of the road as highway maintainable at public expense, the deposited sum will be refunded.
+Where roads are put forward for adoption as public highway subject to the payment by the developer of a deposit to meet the costs of introducing parking controls based on the assumption that all parking will be prohibited other than in specifically designed and designated parking places.